Uberspace/lab/source/guide_kirby.rst

 Best practices
 ============

 If you want to avoid the demo code and contents of the Kirby Starterkit, there is a minimal setup available known as Plainkit_.
-You can install it the same way as the Starterkit.
+You can install it by appending the kit parameter to the install command ``kirby install html --kit plainkit``.
 However, the use is only recommended for users who are already familiar with Kirby.

 Tuning
 ============